Kolten Wong Player Props: Mariners vs. Twins

 Kolten Wong At The Plate

-- Wong is hitting .162 with six doubles, two home runs and 16 walks.
+- Wong is batting .164 with six doubles, two home runs and 16 walks.

-- Wong has picked up a hit in 22 of 60 games this season, with multiple hits six times.
+- In 37.7% of his games this year (23 of 61), Wong has picked up at least one hit, and in six of those games (9.8%) he recorded more than one.

-- In 13 games this year (21.7%), Wong has picked up an RBI, and in four of those games (6.7%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Wong has had at least one RBI in 21.3% of his games this season (13 of 61), with more than one RBI four times (6.6%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.